 If you go out during the day then you might as well let the fire slowly die out - it's very expensive to keep running when you're not around.

-But if you need to revive the fire:
+But if you need to revive the fire before it goes out:

 - Poke the fire to shake off the ash and clear the airway.
 If necessary, empty the ash pan.

-- Open the bottom and top draughts (and flue damper if there is one).
+- Open the bottom draught and flue damper.

 - Add a small amount of coal and close the door until it catches, then add more coal to create a layer two pieces deep.
 If the embers look like they're struggling to stay alive, you can first add one or two sticks of kindling.